karthik0010/Assuredoc/3-Test Flow/flow creation using multiple node.md

 ![flow](./TestFlowImages/E5.png)

 6. Condition node decide the direction of flow execution based on the success or failure of the preceding suite node.
 If the primary suite node succeeds, then flow proceeds to the "Passed" condition or if it fails then it's  directs to the "Failed" condition

+note: The condition option will only be enabled under a suite node.
+Ensure that you've added a suite node before attempting to add a condition node.

 ![flow](./TestFlowImages/E6.png)